I know, I know. Tours in tourist-heavy destinations tend to kind of, well, suck. They’re either boring, too crowded, too cheesy, or too something.

 I know some people don’t like walking tours.
 I like them – as long as they are thoughtfully organized, not too crowded, and have an engaging tour leader.

 A walking tour is a great way to explore New Orleans’ unique neighborhoods, such as Tremé or the Garden District.

-This Tremé tour is another New Orleans tour that I’ve done and highly enjoyed.
+This Tremé tour is another tour that I’ve done and highly enjoyed.

 While Tremé is easily walkable on your own, you won’t be able to get to know the history of the neighborhood without a passionate, local tour guide.